 If you find the idea of extracting animal bones for beauty and youthfulness as amusing as we do this recipe is for you.

-The main talking point of bone broth is collagen – the beautifying type of protein that is used as a connective and supportive tissue throughout the body.
-In the contrary to the common bone-broth beliefs, collagen is not actually directly absorbable by the body by consuming bone-broth, but is produced by the body from a selection of amino acids and vitamin C – all readily present in seaweed and the most leading-edge sources of plant-protein such as sunflower seeds, pumpkin seeds, hulled hemp, pine pollen, fermented soy products such as miso and spirulina.
+The main talking point of bone broth is collagen – the beautifying type of protein that is used as connective and supportive tissue throughout the body.
+On the contrary to the common bone-broth beliefs, collagen is not actually directly absorbable by the body by consuming bone-broth, but is produced by the body from a selection of amino acids and vitamin C – all readily present in seaweed and the most leading-edge sources of plant-based protein such as sunflower seeds, pumpkin seeds, hulled hemp, pine pollen, fermented soy products such as miso and spirulina.
 In fact, most popular collagen beauty products and supplements are made using seaweed collagen.

 Besides that, seaweed is extremely high in calcium.
 This further eradicates the myth that dairy – or animal – products are necessary to maintain healthy levels of calcium for children and adults as the comparative studies of Asia (low dairy consumption but low rates of osteoporosis) vs. the United States (high dairy consumption but high rates of osteoporosis) show.

-There is another reason why most us crave some sort of salty, warm broth when we feel unwell – be it bone broth, chicken broth or miso soup (depending on our upbringing and an emotional attachment to one particular broth) – and that is our craving for salt water to replenish our hydration and maintain a delicate balance of sodium and potassium in our bodies that brings about an immediate sense of wellness and recovery.
+There is another reason why most of us crave some sort of salty, warm broth when we feel unwell – be it bone broth, chicken broth or miso soup (depending on our upbringing and an emotional attachment to one particular broth) – and that is our craving for saltwater to replenish our hydration and maintain a delicate balance of sodium and potassium in our bodies that brings about an immediate sense of wellness and recovery.
 More about this here.

-Important note here: for optimal health benefits it is really important to move away from processed table salt and use the unprocessed sea salt instead rich in trace minerals in bioavailable form.
+An important note here: for optimal health benefits it is really important to move away from processed table salt and use the unprocessed sea salt instead rich in trace minerals in bioavailable form.